 Quality education has a big impact on children’s lives.

-JBA’s approach builds on a preliminary study and uses mixed methods, including document reviews, interviews, and structured observations.
-The evaluation tracks changes in educational facilities and the experiences of teachers, staff, and families.
+JBA’s approach, built on a preliminary study, used mixed methods including document reviews, interviews, surveys, structured observations, and cortisol data collection.
+The evaluation tracked changes in educational facilities and the experiences of teachers, staff, and families.

 - Quality of facility and classroom learning environment

 - Organizational stability and capacity

 Allison Meisch is a developmental psychologist with nearly 20 years of experience in quantitative and qualitative methods, program evaluation, applied...

 Erin Morehouse has more than 12 years of experience in program evaluation, data reporting and dashboard development, technical assistance and training, data...